solidrock-technology/docs/docs/guide/front-of-house/arrivals.md

 ## Pre-Arrival Setup

 Every event managed through Solidrock is automatically setup with a 'Main Event' venue and 'Main Entrance'.
-From the Venues area in the event management backend you can rename this venue and create other gates/entrances as needed for your the 'Main Event' venue.
+From the Venues area in the event management backend you can rename this venue and create other gates/entrances as needed for your 'Main Event' venue.

 :::info hint
 Arrivals will always check people in to the 'Main Event' venue